 Whilst there are other eCommerce platforms available, like WooCommerce, these just cannot provide you with the range of functionality and benefits that you need to succeed.
 This includes your stores look, feel and performance.
 Most of the time, these other eCommerce platforms come at a huge cost to your success… mostly lost sales and revenue.

 The biggest suggestion I have for you is to consider the entire package BEFORE you set up your online store.

 With Shopify, your hosting, security certificates and other features will be included in your plan.

 But if you go with WooCommerce, will need to purchase hosting, a security certificate and pay hefty payment processing fees on each and every sale.

 I’d also suggest that you consider the time investment you are willing tom give to your store, and how you want to run the business (automation vs manual work).
 Shopify is much more equipped for automation.

-When I first set up my online store, I first tried to create creating it for free via WordPress and WooCommerce (Paid for Site but used the free WooCommerce plugin).
-Since switching over to Shopify, now I realize that I could have started profiting sooner, and saved a lot of wasted time and energy in the process.
+When I first set up my online store, I first tried to create creating it for free via WordPress and WooCommerce (Paid for Domain and Hosting but used the free WooCommerce plugin).
+Since switching over to Shopify, now I realize the mistakes I made and the lost revenue.
+I could have saved a lot of time and energy in the process.

 How To Build An Online Store From Scratch

 If you have no experience and no idea as to how you will create an online store, you’ve probably got a lot of questions, just like these:

 - What do I need to start an online store?